What You Need to Plan for Recovery

-More than half (58 percent) of Manhattan hotels remain closed, according to the latest Manhattan Lodging Index from PricewaterhouseCoopers.
-Findings from the report show approximately 61,450 hotel rooms in Manhattan had not reopened as of early September.
+New York City is another destination that has been hard hit by the pandemic.
+According to a recent Manhattan Lodging Index from PricewaterhouseCoopers, more than half (58 percent) of Manhattan hotels remain closed.
+Findings from the report show approximately 61,450 hotel rooms in the city had not reopened as of early September.
 Of these, nearly 2,700 are expected to be shuttered permanently.

 "You won’t see meaningful increases in operating metrics for Manhattan hotels until we see a return of the business traveler, and that likely comes after a widely distributable vaccine and therapeutics become available," said Warren Marr, managing director of U.S. hospitality and leisure for PwC.

-Some properties are already closing their doors.
-Among the hotels lost to Covid-19 are the Omni Berkshire Place, Times Square Edition, Hilton Westchester, W New York Downtown and the Hilton Hotel Times Square, all of which are in New York state.
+Among the properties that have already closed for good in New York are the Omni Berkshire Place, Times Square Edition, Hilton Westchester, W New York Downtown, Hilton Hotel Times Square, Courtyard by Marriott in Herald Square, AKA Wall Street and the Roosevelt Hotel.
 A report from The Wall Street Journal suggests 20 percent of the state's total hotel supply (about 250,000 rooms) could close permanently.

 As a result, many hotels — 87 percent, according to the AHLA — were forced to furlough or lay off staff members.
-More than 7.7 million hospitality and leisure jobs were lost at the peak of the pandemic and 4.3 million remain out of work.
 Even as properties have reopened and occupancy picks up, layoffs continue.
 In many cases, furloughed employees are now losing their jobs permanently.

-In the latest news, Marriott International plans to let go of 17 percent of its corporate workforce.
-According to The New York Times, the company confirmed that it will lay off 673 people in late October.
-Marriott had initially furloughed two-thirds of its corporate staff in March.
+Marriott International let go of 17 percent of its corporate workforce in late October.
+The company had initially furloughed two-thirds of its corporate staff in March.
 In June, the furloughs were extended until early October.
 The hotel giant said it does not expect to return to prior levels of business until beyond 2021.
 Effective Sept.
-20, Marriott will no longer be listed on the Chicago Stock Exchange, a move the company said would reduce administrative costs and requirements.
+20, Marriott is no longer listed on the Chicago Stock Exchange, a move the company said would reduce administrative costs and requirements.